HazelChengHC/Amazon-Product-Reviews-Analysis/README.md

 - Find how helpful a review is in terms of a ratio, and return the top 10 most helpful reviews, the corresponding reviewerID and the helpfulness ratio.

+- We would like to determine the sentiment of some of the reviews across the categories.
+Sentiment Analysis is used with textual data very regularly.
+A common application includes determing whether the review associated with a product is positive, negative or neutral.
+We are going to attempt to determine the sentiment associated with the top 10 most helpful reviews from the food category, based on the ratio calculated in the previous section.

+tokenized list of words (removing stop words and checking for alphabets) 从hw2里面参考

+Sentiment analysis is a a natural language processing (NLP) technique that attempts to identify the emotional tone behind a body of text.
+In this case, we will try to determine how posiitve a review is.

+We will be calculating the sentiment associated (系数） with each of these reviews.
+Sort the df by this column from highest sentiment to lowest.

+Now, moving back into SQL, we need you to run a query on the product_reviews_sdf to retrieve the titles of 2 products with the highest sentiment.

+--
 Mastering SQL is more beneficial than being able to use Spark commands (functions) as it will show up in more areas of programming and data science/analytics than just Spark.

 ### Techniques: